datatrail-jhu/04_githubbasics/manuscript/02_creating_repos.md

 ![Committing changes](images/02_creating_repos/02_githubbasics_creating_repos-6.png)

 Click the "Commit new file button" to add this README to your repository.
-You will be taken to the homepage for your repository, as picture below.
+You will be taken to the homepage for your repository, as pictured below.

 ![Repository homepage](images/02_creating_repos/02_githubbasics_creating_repos-7.png)